ntoff/Guides/octoprint_run-at-boot-windows.md

     additional arguments: serve
     start in: c:\path\to_where_octoprint_exe_resides

-Add another scheduled task called "restartoctoprint"
+Add another scheduled task called "restartoctoprint" and point it to the batch file you created earlier.

     program/script: c:\path\to\restart.bat